 Setagaya-ku (世田谷区), one of Tokyo’s 23 wards, is a popular district in south west Tokyo, a stone’s throw away from the famous Shibuya area.
 Setagaya is home to many trendy neighborhoods like Shimokitazawa and Sangenjaya, popular with young people and home to many trendy coffee shops, cute book stores, and student pubs.
 It’s close proximity to central Tokyo, many green spaces, cute shops and surprising Mount Fuji views make the city a popular place to live for locals and a great place to spend a day for tourists.
 Setagaya isn’t a regular tourist hotspot, but there is plenty to see and do and one of the best places to stay when you want to escape the hustle and bustle of central Tokyo and experience a different side of Tokyo.
 The atmosphere of urban Setagaya is much more relaxed and down to earth than Tokyo’s Shinjuku or Roppongi.
 Rent a (electric) bicycle and set out for a day of exploration in western Tokyo.
-Here’s a the best things to do in Setagaya!
+Here’s the best things to do in Setagaya!

-Shimokitazawa is a popular neighbourhood, a short train-ride from Shibuya, know for its many stylish shops that sell vintage clothing and hip interior goods, trendy coffee shops, and lively bars.
+Shimokitazawa is a popular neighbourhood, a short train-ride from Shibuya, known for its many stylish shops that sell vintage clothing and hip interior goods, trendy coffee shops, and lively bars.
 There are many craft shops and pubs that frequently host live performances and workshops.
 Go treasure hunting at New York Joe, one of the many unique thrift shops of Shimokitazawa, located in a renovated bathhouse.
 Get cultural and watch some Indie movies in Shimokitazawa Tollywood or get some delicious traditional rice crackers at Tamaiya Honten.
 Get your caffeine shot at one of the many hipster coffee shops like Bear Pond Espresso or Ballon d’Essai.
 The hip cultural quarter of Shimokitazawa is popular with young people, both Japanese and foreigners alike.
 Walk around the narrow streets of the hip and trendy area and discover some of the hidden spots Shimokita has to offer!

 Sangenjaya, known as Sancha to locals, is an area with a relaxed vibe, popular amongst the hipsters of Tokyo, yet it manages to maintain a traditional atmosphere.
 Sangenjaya is translated as three teahouses, named after the three tea houses (Shigaraki, Kadoya, and Tanakaya), that were located here.
 During the Edo Period, Sancha was THE area for eating and drinking and it still is nowadays.
 The narrow streets of Sangenjaya are dotted with many fashionable cafes and local eateries like Gyoza Shack and Garyu.
 Sangenjaya is a compact area that is great for exploring on foot, but giving your feet a rest and instead riding the cute Setagaya Line, one of only two streetcars in Tokyo, is a fun thing to do too.
-Don’t forget to look up or you might just miss the giant King Kong looming over the Family Mart, Sangenjaya is full of little-known places for tourists and locals to visit.
-Make sure to explore the area around the station, like so many other station areas in Tokyo, you can find a number of izakaya in this distract called called Sankaku Chitai.
+Don’t forget to look up or you might just miss the giant King Kong looming over the Family Mart.
+Sangenjaya is full of little-known places for tourists and locals to visit.
+Make sure to explore the area around the station, like so many other station areas in Tokyo, you can find a number of izakaya in this district called Sankaku Chitai.
 The area has a vibe similar to Shinjuku’s Golden Gai, just a little more local and laidback.

 3. Gotokuji Temple

 Board the Setagaya Line and get off at Miyanosaka Station to visit the Gotokuji Temple, famous as the birthplace of the maneki-neko, or lucky cats.
-The Buddhist temple has a large collection of the beckoning cat statues of all sizes, that is increasing on a daily basis, as visitors put new maneki-neko figures every day.
+The Buddhist temple has a large collection of beckoning cat statues of all sizes, which is increasing on a daily basis, as visitors put new maneki-neko figures every day.

 The legend of the lucky cat temple states that somewhere in the early 17th century, Ii Naotaka (a feudal lord in the Edo Period) was saved from a heavy thunderstorm by a cat who invited him into this temple.
 To show his gratitude to the cat, Ii Naotaka decided to enshrine maneki neko here as they are believed to bring luck.